Eileen O'Connor: Life

 Despite her condition, O’Connor proved to be an indefatigable organiser and teacher whose love and faith-inspired her own and later generations of nurses.
 On 15 April 1913 in Coogee, the pair co-founded the Brown Nurses with the aim of that religious congregation being able to serve the sick and poor as well as the destitute in their homes and on the streets.
-The two launched the order at their rented house in Coogee but this venture did not prosper when all the recruits save for her left the house.
+The two launched the community at their rented house in Coogee but this venture did not prosper when all the recruits save for her left the house.
 But it soon expanded.

 But great difficulties faced the pair going forward after some Sacred Heart Missionaries alleged that there existed an improper relationship between McGrath and herself.
 This led to McGrath being prevented from officiating as a priest.
-McGrath appealed to Rome and she - with the aid of a nurse - accompanied him there and to London in 1915 to support his case since she too was involved and named in the allegations.
+McGrath appealed to Rome and she – with the aid of a nurse – accompanied him there and to London in 1915 to support his case since she too was involved and named in the allegations.
 The pair also met Pope Benedict XV who ruled in McGrath's favour and reinstated him.
 But McGrath was not permitted to return to Australia for around three decades.
-McGrath was likewise ordered to cease involvement with the order while she herself was threatened with ex-communication if she proceeded with legal action for defamation.
+McGrath was likewise ordered to cease involvement with the congregation while she herself was threatened with ex-communication if she proceeded with legal action for defamation.

 O'Connor died in 1921 in New South Wales from spinal tuberculosis and her maternal uncle presided over her funeral.
 Her remains were interred in Randwick but were later exhumed and transferred in 1936 to her old bedroom that had been converted into a chapel; her remains were found in a state of perfect preservation after the sealed lead casket and the inner pine lid were removed.
 Her remains were found in a blue gown with her hair still intact though the skin appearing off-colour.

-The work of the order was continued and expanded by O'Connor's successor, Theresa (Cissie) McLaughlin, and official recognition of Our Lady's Nurses for the Poor as a religious congregation came in 1953.
+The work of the congregation was continued and expanded by O'Connor's successor, Theresa (Cissie) McLaughlin, and official recognition of Our Lady's Nurses for the Poor as a religious congregation came in 1953.

 Beatification process

-In 1974, the order sent a letter to Cardinal James Freeman asking for approval to instigate proceedings for the beatification process.
+In 1974, the congregation sent a letter to Cardinal James Freeman asking for approval to instigate proceedings for the beatification process of O'Connor.
 Freeman made no move to launch the cause but Cardinal Edward Bede Clancy in 1990 allowed for initial work to be done that could contribute to the cause.
 On 21 March 2018, the Archbishop of Sydney Anthony Fisher appointed the Roman priest Anthony Robbie as postulator for the cause.
 On 10 October 2019, Archbishop Fisher published his edict to petition the cause of beatification.
 Calling upon any and all of the faithful of Sydney who may have useful information regarding the Servant of God, to bring such information to his attention.
 On 20 February 2020, the Mass to officially open the cause for beatification was held at St Mary's Cathedral in Sydney.
 Documentation was delivered to Rome in late 2024.